kragen/derctuo/markdown/scribal-basic.md

     pd  0 seth

-But of course the target audience for Scribal Basic is people who can't figure out how to write such an adaptor layer, so you'd want it to be part of the base system and one that they don't accidentally get lost in.
+But of course the target audience for Scribal Basic is people who can’t figure out how to write such an adaptor layer, so you’d want it to be part of the base system and one that they don’t accidentally get lost in.
 In Scribal Basic as described so far, it would be something like this: